How Often Does Google Crawl Websites?

 How Can I Tell If Google Has Crawled My Site?

 Google will crawl your site once it has the link and access.
-However, you might be curious to know if Google has already crawled your site.
-If you are wondering whether your site has been crawled, your answer lies in your Google Search Console account.
-This tool helps site owners check whether Google bots visit their page and tell Google to index your site or page on demand.
+However, you might be curious if Google has crawled your site.
+If you are wondering, “Is Google crawling my site?” your answer lies in your Google Search Console account.

-Through your Google Search Console account, you can monitor Google visits by checking the last time bots visited your website and how often they crawled your page.
-These statistics help you understand the index potential of your site and what updates and changes you should make to improve SEO and get your content to rank higher.
+These crawl stats help you understand your site’s index potential and what updates and changes you should make to improve SEO and get your content to rank higher.

 Although Google Analytics can help you segregate your traffic and determine what appeals to people who visit your site, you must know how to deal with your website content.
 We’ll talk more about this in the next section.